Schedule Today

 What Should I Do If the Condom Slipped Off During Intercourse?

 Your sexual health is important.
 You may want to get tested for an STD through your healthcare provider or receive a referral for a low-cost test at a community health center.
 If you’re contemplating abortion as a potential unexpected pregnancy decision, ruling out the possibility of an STD is a step you may want to check off your list first.
 It’s recommended you see a medical professional.
-They can assess your condition, as undergoing an abortion with an undetected STD can cause the bacteria to spread.
-This may lead to complications such as Pelvic Inflammatory Disease (PID).
+They can assess your condition, as as bacteria spread can lead to Pelvic Inflammatory Disease (PID), and bacteria is prone to spread into the reproductive tract “anytime the normal barrier created by the cervix is disturbed” according to the Mayo Clinic.
+An abortion is one example of such a disturbance.

 Practical Next Steps